SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 <a id="administration-reviewing-process"></a>

-When a portal is starting out, the most important workflow to learn is managing its users and publication.

 A typical portal publication workflow consists of:

 * setup: creating accounts for authors
-* writing: writing the content by the author(s)
+* writing: creation of the exposition by the author(s)
+* submitting: the author submits the exposition to the portal
-* review: submitting and reviewing the exposition by reviewers
+* review: the admin assigns reviewers and they will review the exposition
-* publication
+* publication: the exposition becomes visible within or outside of the portal

 <div class="warning">